sittimunirahar/nlp-training/README.md

 2. At jupyter notebook window, click new > Python 3
 3. Now you have your own file and environment, happy coding!

-# Training Material

-Access folder "Datasets" for training datasets

-# Munirah's To do
-- Prepare slides
-- Prepare code
-- Prepare doccano
-- Download, Upload datasets
-- Add streamlit project to github/code
-Before training:
-- Create all jupyter notebook files based on participant names and push to gh (edit the instruction)
-- Errr lastly remove this to do note BEFORE training :P